obiuniq: dereplicate sequence data sets

 fastq

-file from an NGS run contains many copies of the same amplicon sequence,
+file from an NGS run contains many copies of the same amplicon sequence.
+Reducing these to unique entries with counts dramatically reduces the computational burden on downstream tools.

 By default, two sequences are considered identical if and only if their nucleotide strings